Henry Brown (actor)

-Henry Brown is a film, television and stage actor whose career began in the early 1970s and continues to the present.
+Henry Brown is an American film, television and stage actor whose career began in the early 1970s.
 With over sixty credits, he has appeared in over thirty films and thirty television shows.
 He quite often plays policemen and law enforcement officials.
 He played the main role in Carmen Madden's 2010 film, Everyday Black Man.

 Background

 In 1969, Brown came to UCSB with the intention of playing baseball.
 He graduated from there in 1971.
 One day while grabbing a quick meal, he accidentally spilt a glass of milk on Frank Silvera who happened to be a guest artist at UCSB at the time.
 Silvera introduced him to Dr. William R. Reardon.
 Brown was then recruited for the UCSB Touring Players.
 It was actually another guest artist Paul Winfield that introduced Brown to Stanley Kramer, and while still a student, Brown would land his first acting role in a Kramer film.